 - Guided growth procedure (GGP): This procedure is only suitable for children who are still growing.
 The GGP involves attaching one side of a deformed bone to a special growth plate.
 The tethered side grows more slowly than the untethered side, allowing the bone to straighten gradually.

 - Osteotomy: This procedure involves cutting the tibia and fibia bones in the lower legs and realigning them with pins, plates, and screws or with an external frame that attaches to the bones with pins.
-The procedure corrects bone alignment and reverses the excessive rotation of the leg bones.
+It corrects bone alignment and reverses the excessive rotation of the leg bones.
 There is strong evidence to suggest that osteotomy can help reduce leg bowing in people with achondroplasia.

 Achondroplasia can increase the risk of certain health complications.
 Some of these complications and their associated management options include: